 Intake & Eligibility

-Once we receive a prescription from your physician, our RESNA certified ATP will meet you at your home for a wheelchair assessment.
-Our ATP will take your measurements and carefully review your functional and mobility needs in order to custom configure a solution that will also take into consideration your indoor and outdoor environments (home, work, school and community use).
-To fit with your schedule and ours, this step may take 2-14 days.
+Once we receive a prescription from your physician, you will be assigned a dedicated RESNA Certified Assistive Technology Professional (ATP) to meet you at your home for a wheelchair assessment.
+Your ATP will take your measurements and carefully review your mobility needs to custom-configure a solution that will take into consideration your indoor and outdoor environments (home, work, school and community use).
+Depending upon availability, scheduling your In-Home Evaluation can take anywhere from 2 days to 2 weeks.
 Remote evaluation options are also available in response to COVID-19, click here for more info.

 Technology Design & Research

-Our ATP will use the details from your in-home evaluation to design a custom-configured solution.
-The rehab technology components needed to design your wheelchair base and seating system can often come from multiple manufacturers.
-If additional customization is needed, our ATP will modify or fabricate parts to achieve the right result.
-Sometimes additional research may be necessary if your funding source limits coverage of components our ATP determines to be essential.
-Once our ATP has designed your custom wheelchair, quotes are requested from the various manufacturers involved and compiled into a report along with your evaluation documents to be submitted to your doctor for approval.
-On average, this step takes 1-3 business days but can take up to 2 weeks for more complex orders.
+Your ATP will utilize the latest technologies on the market to design a custom-configured solution to fit your needs.
+The assistive technology components used to design your wheelchair base and seating system can often come from multiple manufacturers for a truly customized solution.
+If additional customization is desired, your ATP will modify and/or fabricate components to achieve the right result.
+Sometimes additional research may be necessary if your health plan requires special criteria to be met before covering components your ATP deems essential.
+Once your ATP has designed your custom wheelchair, quotes are requested from the various manufacturers involved and compiled into a report to be submitted to your doctor and insurance for approval.
+On average, designing your mobility system takes 2 weeks, but can take up to 30 days for more complex orders.

-Your PAR has been approved!
-Once we have insurance authorization, we order your equipment.
-If you have a copay, your case manager will contact you to inform you of your copay amount and discuss the different payment methods available.
+Once we have an insurance authorization, your equipment is ordered.
+If you have a coinsurance or deductible obligation with your health plan, your case manager will contact you to go over your patient responsibility amount and discuss the different payment methods and financing options available to you.
 Receiving all your components can take 2-4 weeks depending upon the number of different manufacturers involved.
-Standard chairs already in stock can be delivered within days, whereas custom and/or more complex chairs requiring components from multiple manufacturers will take longer and may need to be custom fabricated.
+Standard chairs already in stock can be delivered within days; however, custom and special orders requiring components from multiple manufacturers will take longer and may need to be custom fabricated.

-Once we receive all the parts from the manufacturer, we assemble your wheelchair and then test it to make sure that everything is functioning properly.
+Once we receive all the parts from the manufacturer, we assemble your wheelchair and run several safety tests to ensure everything is functioning properly.
 Less complex chairs take 1-2 business days.
-More complex chairs may take a week or longer.
+More complex or highly customized chairs may take a week or longer.

 Delivery & Fitting

-Once your equipment is ready, our scheduling staff will contact you to schedule delivery.
-During delivery, we'll modify the equipment if necessary to work in your environment and/or adjust the fit.
-We also train everyone involved in the equipment’s maintenance and use.
-We'll spend as much or as little time as you need to feel completely comfortable operating your newly customized equipment.
+Once your equipment is ready, we will contact you to schedule delivery and final fitting of your new wheelchair.
+We'll spend as much time with you as you need to feel completely comfortable operating your newly customized equipment.